 Every year, federal funds are distributed to public school districts specifically for private schools, but many private institutions don’t realize they’re eligible for these funds.
-Here are some of the most prevalent myths.

 - Separation of church and state means private schools can’t get federal funding.